The following screening services are available through the Abingdon Medical Practice:-

 Cervical Cancer Screening (Smear test, Cytology) for all women aged 25 to 64

 The Abingdon Medical Practice offers the test to all women aged between 25 and 64.
-You should ring and book an appointment with our nurse Amanda Afoa-Peterson when you are mid cycle.
+You should ring and book an appointment with our nurses Amanda Afoa-Peterson and Megan Herriott when you are mid cycle or Reception can arrange for you to see a nurse at one of the Out of Hours hubs on an evening or weekend [Out of Hours].
 If you have had the test done overseas or privately, please help us keep your notes up-to-date by giving us a copy of the results.
-These can be emailed to email@example.com so the nurse can add them to your medical notes.
+These can be emailed to firstname.lastname@example.org so the nurse can add them to your medical notes.
 If the test has been done overseas, you will be invited to join the NHS screening within a year or you can opt out, by completing an information form [download information form].
 If you wish to discuss it further, you can arrange an appointment with your GP or the Practice nurse.
 If you are then still sure you want to opt out please complete a refusal form [download refusal form].
 This will be valid for five years but you can opt in again at any time.
 The test can be carried out at other Well Women or Sexual Health clinics in the area [Places where you can have Cytology Tests].Cervical screening is not a test for diagnosing cervical cancer.
 It is a test to check the health of the cervix, which is the lower part of the womb (often called the neck of the womb).